Thank you for choosing to fundraise in support of UNICEF!

 What's the best way to collect money and donations for a sponsored event?

 We accept donations in cash, by cheque or BACS (bank transfer).
-Find out how to send us to send your money in.
+Find out how to send your money in.
+If you set up an online fundraising page to raise money, then you don’t need to do anything further.
+The funds from your page will come directly to us.

 How do I know that my money and donations have reached you?